fullcontact/crankshaftd/README.md

 isCircuitBreakerOpen will be either 0 or 1.

+Additionally, all numeric metrics are divided by the number of reporting hosts.
+This is because Turbine simply sums all metrics, including percentiles.

 ## StatsD caveat

 All metric values are cast from float64 -> int64.
-The InfluxDB backend does not have this limitation.

 ## Running